LHYi/Power-system-dynamics-stability-and-control/index.md

 All power plants that utilize multi-state/pressure-compounded turbines.

-### 7. What type of stability study is important for assessing the fault behaviour of synchronous generator?
+### 7. What type of stability study is important for assessing the fault behavior of synchronous generator?

-Trasient stability.
+Transient stability.
 Transient stability problem usually arises when the output power of the generator drops, while subsynchronous resonance usually comes from network side, especially which is series compensated.

 ### 8. What is of prime importance in small signal stability studies?